chanskw/business-intelligence-application-starter-kit/README.md

 ## User interface in this sample application

-The user interface that this sample application provides is intended as an example, and is not proposed as the user interface for your applications.
-However, if you want to use this user interface, you will want to modify the following files:
+The user interface that this sample application provides is intended as an example; it is not proposed as the user interface for your application.
+However, if you want to use this user interface, modify the following files:

 * `public/index.html` - Defines the items that are displayed in the footer for the sample application.
 By default, the items in the footer are placeholders for IBM-specific values because they are used in the running instance of this sample application.
 For example, the Terms and Conditions do not apply to your use of the source code, to which the [Apache license](#license) applies.
 * `public/artifacts/main.css` - Defines the graphics that are used at various places in the sample application